Distance

-Distance is a numerical or occasionally qualitative measurement of how far apart objects or points are.
+Distance is a numerical or occasionally qualitative measurement of how far apart objects, points, people, or ideas are.
 In physics or everyday usage, distance may refer to a physical length or an estimation based on other criteria (e.g. "two counties over").
-Since spatial cognition is a rich source of conceptual metaphors in human thought, the term is also frequently used metaphorically to mean a measurement of the amount of difference between two similar objects (such as statistical distance between probability distributions or edit distance between strings of text) or a degree of separation (as exemplified by distance between people in a social network).
+The term is also frequently used metaphorically to mean a measurement of the amount of difference between two similar objects (such as statistical distance between probability distributions or edit distance between strings of text) or a degree of separation (as exemplified by distance between people in a social network).
 Most such notions of distance, both physical and metaphorical, are formalized in mathematics using the notion of a metric space.

 In the social sciences, distance can refer to a qualitative measurement of separation, such as social distance or psychological distance.

 Distances in physics and geometry

 The distance between physical locations can be defined in different ways in different contexts.